clojuredocs/guides/articles/content.md

  * An overview of development tools
  * A brief intro to Emacs, nREPL, SLIME/Swank
- * A brief intro to VimClojure
+ * A brief intro to Vim with foreplay.vim
  * A brief intro to Counterclockwise (Eclipse plugin)
  * A brief intro to La Clojure (IntelliJ IDEA plugin)